bepu/bepuphysics2/Documentation/GettingStarted.md

 ## Building a Simulation

-`Simulation.Create` builds a `Simulation` instance, but has some unusual callback parameters.
-The callbacks are required and take the form of interface-implementing structs.
+`Simulation.Create` builds a `Simulation` instance, but has some unusual callback parameters- they take the form of interface-implementing structs.

 The `TNarrowPhaseCallbacks` parameter handles collision-related callbacks, giving the user a way to control collision filtering, contact manifolds, materials, and a path to implementing things like collision events.